Willaw-Corona/Willaw-Corona/README.md

 ```
 A silly ~~mexican~~ northern who wants to start HRT in a ghost town

-Currently using Arch Linux :P
+Currently using Debian as a daily driver :P

 The languages that i know is Python, HTML, CSS and currently learning Rust